TiagooGomess/PRI-Exam-Study/5_web_search.md

 -   In enterprise search, the search engine users are professionals who know how to make the queries the best way
 -   Web search users are not trained on how to write queries or the search operators offered by search engines
+-   Only in enterpresise search the collection can be controlled
+    - In web search, the collection is decentralized

 ## How do you index images?